×

 n = 7

-Step 2: Find the mean.
+Step 3: Find the sample mean.

 = 360 / 7